+62 877 0011 9888

 As mentioned above, there is no definitive list of which APs are easiest as each student has varying interests, capabilities, and learning styles.
 Traditionally, courses like Psychology, Computer Science Principles, and Human Geography have been reported as easier to self-study and complete requirements at home.

-Below is a table demonstrating the highest percentages of students that earned a 5 in May 2021’s AP exams.
-Note that AP exams may have looked different for each student/school/region last year as a result of COVID-19.
+Below is a table demonstrating the highest percentages of students that earned a 5 in May 2022’s AP exams.

 |AP Class||% of students with a 5 on the exam|